Instantly Open Hips and Deepen Your Squat!

-You can tell a lot from a person by how they squat in the gym or even by the way they mosey along or get into their car.
-It’s easy to spot the difference between someone who sits at a desk all day and somebody who has incorporated these hip opening exercises into their weekly routine.
+You can tell who has open hips by how a person squats in the gym or even by the way they mosey along or get into their car.
+Those who move freely have likely incorporated some form of hip opening exercises into their weekly routine.

 Exercise #1: Swivel Hips